 Data helps us to visualise performance.
 For example, professional sports teams often use data to see how changing tactics might help them win more games.
 Formula 1 teams also rely heavily on analytics to understand their cars’ performance.
 This data helps them make lightning-quick decisions that can mean the difference between crashing out or winning a race.

 All professional sports teams will have a team of analysts who help them achieve winning results.
 The world of business is no different.
 No matter what industry you’re in, if you want to improve performance, you must first analyse the data you have.
+For many data analysts, tools such as Power BI are vital to transforming raw data into clear, actionable insights, helping businesses monitor trends and identify areas for improvement.
 These analytics can show you how you are performing and provide clues about where you can make improvements.

 Data Brings Businesses Closer to Their Customers